artemopolus/genslides/README.md

    - Copy the `config` folder from the examples to the root directory.
    - Input your API keys into `google.json` and `openai.json`.

-6. Finally, run the following command to start ThoughtTuner:
+6. Finally, run the following command to start GenSlides:
     ```shell
     python -m genslides
     ```